teddiya/PAF-ASSIGNMENT/README.md

 # PAF-ASSIGNMENT

-First you must import the db and make the connection with database. next you can run the the project.
+First you must import the db and make the connection with database (database name is paf-assignment). next you can run the the project.
 1.Go to admin login.
 2.Give Admin code(AD001) and password(123456)
 3.Then it go to Admin home page